HinH64/restaurantFinder/README.md

 - **Restaurant Details** - View selected restaurant info with "Open in Google Maps" option
 - **Dark Mode** - Toggle between light and dark themes
 - **AI-Powered** - Gemini AI integration for enhanced features
+- **Mobile-Optimized UX** - Bottom sheet pattern for filters, results, and restaurant details on mobile
+- **Find on Map** - Quick button to zoom and pan to selected restaurant location on mobile

 ## Prerequisites